Statistical inference on representational geometries: Results

-Third, to understand how the model-comparative power depends on the scenario, we analyzed the model-discriminability SNR.
+To understand how the model-comparative power depends on experimental parameters and analysis choices, we analyzed the model-discriminability SNR.
 We found that more subjects, more stimuli, more runs, and more cells all increased the SNR just as in our fMRI and neural-network-based simulations (Fig. \ref{fig:calcium} d).
-Furthermore, we find that taking the noise covariance into account for computing the crossnobis RDMs in the first-level analysis improves the signal-to-noise ratio (Fig. \ref{fig:calcium} e).
-Univariate noise normalization (implemented as a diagonal noise covariance matrix) is better than no noise normalization.
-Multivariate noise normalization is better than univariate noise normalization.
+Furthermore, we find that taking the noise covariance into account for computing the crossnobis RDMs in the first-level analysis improves the SNR (Fig. \ref{fig:calcium} e).
+Univariate noise normalization (implemented by using a diagonal noise covariance matrix) is better than no noise normalization.
+Multivariate noise normalization is slightly better than univariate noise normalization \citep{walther2016}.
 For multivariate noise normalization, we tested two different shrinkage estimators with different targets: a multiple of the identity and the diagonal matrix of variances.
 These two variants perform similarly.
-Beyond that, we find that different brain areas and thus different true RDMs yield different performance patterns across the different RDM comparison methods (Fig. \ref{fig:calcium} g).
-For some, cosine similarity performs better, for some Pearson correlation works better and while the whitened performance measures are better on average there are also cases where the un-whitened measures perform slightly better.
-Thus, it remains dependent on the concrete experiment, which measure performs best at comparing RDMs.
+In addition, we find that different RDM comparators yield the best model discriminability for different cortical areas (Fig. \ref{fig:calcium} g).
+For some, cosine RDM similarity performs better, for others, Pearson RDM correlation performs better.
+The whitened RDM comparators are better on average, but there are cases where the un-whitened RDM comparators perform slightly better.
+Thus, it remains dependent on the concrete experiment (with a particular choice of conditions, tested models and underlying representational geometry), which RDM comparator affords the best power for model comparison \citep{diedrichsen2021}.